marcpage/libernet/README.md

 The following modules need to be installed.
 Some may not be needed.
 Once we get tests passing we will thin out the requirements.
+Eventually we'd like to have multiple compilers.
+The test harness supports evaluating compile-time and run-time performance of multiple compilers.
 * git - to get the source
 * g++ - to compile and profile
 * clang - for clang-format